Passports are not processed by the Madison-Guilford Probate Court. Please visit the U.S. Department of State website for locations.

 The Probate Court manages more than probate estates.
 Interestingly, only about 50-60% of the Court's case load involves the settlement of the decedent's estates.
 Other cases in the Court's jurisdiction include:

-- Conservatorships (for persons deemed to be incapable)
+- Conservatorships (for persons deemed to be incapable of managing their own affairs)

-- Guardianships of minor children (removal/termination of rights)
+- Guardianships of minor children (removal/termination of parental rights)

 - Adoptions (step-parent/co-parent)